attdevsupport/att-html5-sdk/sdk/doc_src/guides/client_kitchen_sink_tests/README.md

 Sign Payload
 ---
-The Payment APIs require the signing of a payment request by the application before an advice of charge url is created.
-The SDK automates this process by first calling Sign Payload, then making the API call to create the advice of charge url.
+The Payment API requires the signing of a payment request by the application before an advice of charge URL is created.
+The SDK automates this process by first calling Sign Payload, then making the API call to create the advice of charge URL.
 However, if you need to use Sign Payload directly we have included it in the JavaScript API and it can be tested from the Kitchen Sink payments page.

-Tap "Sign Payload" at the bottom of the Payments page and after a few seconds API results should be displayed.
+Tap the "Sign Payload" button at the bottom of the Payment screen and after a few seconds API results should be displayed.

 ![Purchase refund](resources/images/test-screenshots/payment-sign.png)

 Test WAPPush
 ---
-From the API list select the "WAP" link.
+From the API list select the WAP link.

 ![Home-WAP](resources/images/test-screenshots/home-wap.png)

-You should now see the following screen.
+You should see the following screen.

 ![Home](resources/images/test-screenshots/wap.png)

-Enter an AT&T phone number into the text box and click "New Wap Push".
+Enter an AT&T wireless number into the text box and click the "New Wap Push" button.
 WAP push is only supported on feature phones or non-smart phones.
 Android and iOS devices can't receive WAP messages.
 Use SMS and MMS instead.

 The loading screen should appear and after a few seconds you should see the results screen: